 A must-visit on any trip to this historic city is Edinburgh Castle.
 Located at the top end of the Royal Mile, this medieval fortress is perched mightily atop an extinct volcano and beams down across Edinburgh.

 Unfortunately, there’s often a queue for tickets but it doesn’t normally take more than 10 or so minutes.

-You could easily spend an hour and a half (or more) to wander through the castle and all the rooms – there’s SO much to explore.
+You could easily spend an hour and two (or more) wandering through the castle and all the rooms – there is SO much to explore.

 I imagine we could have lost around 3 hours there if we weren’t racing the setting sun!

 I’ve been a few times and Edinburgh Castle is is definitely one of my favourite castles in the UK.
 Its views over the city are epic too.

 From Edinburgh castle, walk directly straight down the hill and enjoy the stroll down the entire length of the Royal Mile.
 This leads towards the Palace of Holyrood House, but also passes by the famous Baked Potato Shop on the way – highly recommended for a warming Jackie P!

 The Palace of Holyrood House sits just near the foot of Arthur’s Seat.